TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-eniro-12v-battery-drain.md

 Lucy figured out the solution.
 We don't need the old switch intact, we just need it out.
 Before I could stop her, she attacked the outside of the switch with a flat head screwdriver, sliding it between the switch and the metal boot panel, then levering away.

 In a triumph for brute force and ignorance, the switch ejected from the back of the car accompanied by load pinging noises.
 On closer inspection of the new switch, we realized that the metal clips are just pushed onto the plastic body of the switch.
-Pull hard enough and the clips ping off.
+Pull hard enough and the clips spring off.

 # Result